 Starry Nights, Starry Flights

 As mentioned earlier, ornithologists began learning decades ago that birds can use the constellations for navigational purposes.
-In the mid-20th century, Franz Sauer was the first to discover that such a thing was even possible.
+In the mid-twentieth century, Franz Sauer was the first to discover that such a thing was even possible.
 He ran numerous experiments on European warblers which led him to conclude that the birds have the ability to orient themselves directionally by the stars during autumnal migration periods.
 Another prominent researcher in this field, Stephen Emlen has worked extensively on indigo buntings (7, 8).
 He has stated, “Numerous species have been examined, and it appears that the ability to orient by the stars is widespread among birds that migrate at night” (9).

 Interestingly enough, researchers use the full moon as a lit backdrop for tracking birds during these nocturnal migrations.
 As a bird flies over the moon, its silhouette is recorded via a photographic telescope.
 One such facility that routinely conducts such studies is Indiana’s Chipper Woods Bird Observatory (10).
 Another is New Hampshire’s Squam Lakes Natural Science Center, responsible for this YouTube video of several passing birds over a full moon.
 Of course, with spring on the way, more and more birds will be making such nocturnal migrations.